 Personal Statement

-Write an original personal statement (maximum of 500 words) that explains why you seek to be an Archer Fellow by addressing the following questions:
+Write an original personal statement (maximum of 500 words) that explains why you seek to be an Archer Fellow and addresses the following prompts:

-- The Archer Fellowship Program is a cohort experience where students learn from each other in addition to their coursework and internships.
-What qualities, experiences, and perspectives would you bring to the cohort learning environment and how do these align with the Archer Center’s mission?
+The Archer Fellowship Program is a cohort experience where students learn from each other in addition to their coursework and internships.
+What qualities, experiences, and perspectives would you bring to the cohort learning environment and how do these align with the Archer Center’s mission and vision?

-Essay must include supporting evidence using MLA or APA formatted citations.
-Citations are not included in the 500-word limit for the policy paper.
-Please note that we will accept footnotes (in lieu of traditional in-text citations) for the policy paper.
+Your essay must include supporting evidence using APA, MLA, or Chicago citation styles.
+Footnotes or endnotes are not included in the 500-word limit for the policy memo.
 You may submit extra pages to accommodate your citations.
+Do not include a bibliography.

 Research and compile a list of three potential internship sites in Washington, D.C., that align with your personal and professional goals.
 Include a short paragraph for each internship opportunity explaining why you have chosen it and how you would benefit from interning there as an Archer Fellow.
 Please note that if selected as an Archer Fellow you are not required to intern at one of these three sites.
 The selection committee wants to understand what types of internships interest you.
 Please submit in PDF format.